po1sigala/live/01-Class-Content/09-NodeJS/01-Activities/02-Stu_Hello-Node/README.md

 * It's done when I have written JavaScript to log the string "Hellooo, Node!"

-* It's done when I have run the program from the command line using `node index`.
+* It's done when I have run the program from the command line using `node index.js`.

 * It's done when I have confirmed the expected output.